 Between October and February, residency programs invite promising applicants to interview their institutions.
 Applicants travel to hospitals, meet with program faculty, and tour the facilities.

-Throughout the interview process, students begin drafting a ROL to rank their preferences of residency programs.
+Throughout the interview process, students begin drafting an ROL to rank their preferences of residency programs.
 Residency faculty do the same—ranking students to fill open residency slots.
-The process is like a dating app: If a student’s and a program’s preferences align, it’s called a “Couple’s MATCH.”

 The American Academy of Family Physicians offers the following guidelines for the ranking process: